-PROGRAMME SPECIFICATION: BSc Comparative Pathology (intercalated) Applies to cohort commencing 2017
+PROGRAMME SPECIFICATION: BSc Comparative Pathology (intercalated) Applies to cohort commencing 2018

-1. Awarding institution The Royal Veterinary College

-2. Teaching institution The Royal Veterinary College (University of London)

-3. Programme accredited by N/A

-4. Final award Bachelor of Science with Honours (Intercalated)

-5. Programme Title Comparative Pathology

-6. Date of First Intake September 2013

-7. Frequency of Intake Annually in September

-8. Duration and Mode(s) of Study Full time; one year

-9. Timing of Examination Board meetings Annually in June

-10. Date of Last Periodic Review 2011-2012

-11. Date of Next Periodic Review 2017-2018

-12. Entry Requirements A veterinary undergraduate, who has completed at least the first 2 years of their course

-13. UCAS code N/A

-14. JACS Code N/A

-15. Relevant QAA subject benchmark group(s) Biosciences

-16. Reference points

-Report of the Committee of Enquiry into Veterinary Research (the Selborne Report)

-17. Educational aims of programme

-To offer a high quality course allowing students

-- 1. To develop an understanding of the disease process in animals and people and how this is assessed at the molecular level, in the cell, the organ, and the whole animal. - 2.
-To show how contemporary techniques are applied to dissecting and interpreting tissue responses in the pathological process. - 3.
-To understand how pathology can be used for research and diagnosis. - 4.
-To design experimental programmes appropriate for evaluating disease; to prepare and evaluate data; and to develop written and oral skills of communication.
+1. Awarding institution The Royal Veterinary College 2.
+Teaching institution The Royal Veterinary College (University of London) 3.
+Programme accredited by N/A 4.
+Final award Bachelor of Science with Honours (Intercalated) 5.
+Programme Title Comparative Pathology 6.
+Date of First Intake September 2013 7.
+Frequency of Intake Annually in September 8.
+Duration and Mode(s) of Study Full time; one year 9.
+Timing of Examination Board meetings Annually in June 10.
+Date of Last Periodic Review 2011-2012 11.
+Date of Next Periodic Review 2019-2020 12.
+Entry Requirements A veterinary or medical undergraduate, who has completed at least the first 2 years of their course 13.
+UCAS code N/A 14.
+JACS Code N/A 15.
+Relevant QAA subject benchmark group(s) Biosciences 16.
+Reference points Report of the Committee of Enquiry into Veterinary Research (the Selborne Report) Educational aims of programme To offer a high quality course in which students: Develop an understanding of the disease process in animals and people and how this is assessed at the molecular level, in the cell, the organ, and the whole animal.
+Show how contemporary techniques are applied to dissecting and interpreting tissue responses in the pathological process.
+Understand how pathology can be used for research and diagnosis.
+Design experimental programmes appropriate for evaluating disease; to prepare and evaluate data; and to develop written and oral skills of communication.
 18. Programme outcomes - the programme offers opportunities for students to achieve and demonstrate the following learning outcomes.

-- A. Demonstrate knowledge and understanding of: - Specialised terminology which underpins pathology - Understanding of mechanisms of pathogenesis and pathology of infectious disease - Cognate sciences
+A. Demonstrate knowledge and understanding of: Specialised terminology which underpins pathology.
+Understanding of mechanisms of pathogenesis and pathology of infectious disease.
+Cognate sciences.